cse-labs/kubernetes-in-codespaces/README.md

     - via the email link
     - via <https://github.com/asb-spark>
 - You will have access to Codespaces on the repo until August 1
-- If you have `dotfiles` that use zsh, please use bash for the Spark live event
+- If you have `dotfiles` that use bash, please use zsh for the Spark live event
-  - If you use zsh after the live event, we LOVE PRs

 ## Open with Codespaces